syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Sub
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet12 | OrderList_Indent_Level_1 }}

-7.It should also take care of `UnboundFields` whose values are usually dependent on changes to other fields.
+7. It should also take care of `UnboundFields` whose values are usually dependent on changes to other fields.
 If unbound fields are used, user can tell the engine the fields that the unbound field is dependent on, by setting the[ReferencedFields](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grouping.FieldDescriptor.html#Syncfusion_Grouping_FieldDescriptor_ReferencedFields) property.
 When `ReferencedFields` is set and the engine detects changes to the unbound field, it will then automatically mark the field as changed.
 This subsequently can affect sort order, group attachment, and so on.

+{% capture codesnippet13 %}​
 {% tabs %}
 {% highlight c# %}
 //Adds Unbound field 'ShipVia_CompanyName'.